Athos1972/PoLZy/TechSpec/0_Overview.md

 landscape.

-The general approach is to have a functional data model (e.g. Policy, Partner, Agent, Insured Risk, etc.) and use standard API-Calls to enable the outside world (remote systems, Web-Frontend) to use these standardized terms.
-Then call custom classes to translate these custom
+The general approach is to have a functional data model (e.g. Policy, Partner, Agent, Insured Risk, etc. including all relevant attributes) and use standard API-Calls to enable the outside world (remote systems, Web-Frontend) to use these standardized terms to express a functional need.

+Then translate (via custom code for each system) this functional need into a technical interface call (e.g. REST, SOAP, RFC, RPC, etc.) and provide answers again in functional terms (translated again from the reply of the internal system via custom code).

+For some popular systems (e.g. SAP FS-PM) we provide standard implementations as guidance, but each implementation of a customer will need adjustments.

+## Functional classes

+### Policy
+* Policy-Number
+* Product line (e.g. Car, Life, P&C, Health)
+* Remote System
+* Current status
+* Current date
+* Insured Partner (Reference to Partner record)
+* Premium Payer (Reference to Partner record)
+* Insured Object (Rerefence to Insured Object record)

+### Partner
+* The usual fields you'd expect for person or company records
+* Custom implementations of additional fields (e.g. Risk Group, Current occupation, Previous occupations, Sports, details about health condition)

+### Insured Object
+* Type (Person | Object)
+* If Person --> Link to Partner record
+* Additional attributes for each object type